stablecoins/xrpl/README.md

-# How to Deploy?
+# Ripple USD (RLUSD) project

-Demo project for the BizThon PBW Hackathon.
+Demo project for the BizThon PBW Hackathon 2025 using the Ripple USD (RLUSD) stablecoin

+Contact us : support@stablecoin.org

+## How to Deploy?

 This web application allows users to exchange **RLUSD** stablecoins for **DBT tokens**, which represent an investment in a fund.